 - Buy an efficient vehicle (e.g., switching from a vehicle that gets 20 mpg to a car that gets 25 mpg reduces your greenhouse gas emissions by 1.7 tons annually)

 Learn more on how to reduce car pollution.

 4. Air Travel

 Commercial aircraft GHG emissions vary according to the aircraft type, passenger and cargo weight, trip length, and occupancy rates.
-The heavier an aircraft is, the more fuel it will consume.
-In 2019, the average domestic commercial flight emitted 0.39 pounds of CO2e per passenger mile.
+The heavier a plane is, the more fuel it will consume.
+In 2019, the average domestic, commercial flight emitted 0.39 pounds of CO2e per passenger mile.